liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 ## Using the Android SDK

 Suppose you're creating an Android app and would like to access some of Liferay's core services.
-You'll need to download the SDK and generate libraries from the SDK from which to choose the services you'll need for your native app.
+All you'll need to do is download the SDK and you'll immediately be able to access Liferay's core services.
+If you'd like to invoke remote web services, you'll need to generate the client libraries.
+You can learn more about the SDK builder and how to generate libraries by visiting the *Building an SDK for Custom Portlet Services* section of this chapter.

-Let's get started!
+Let's get started by downloading the Android SDK!

 ### Downloading the Android SDK